core-explorer/blog/_posts/2025-06-09-snapshot-analysis-for-modern-c++.md

 * There might be several intermediate steps involved that propagate invalid data but will not crash themselves
 * There is now an automated way to search memory snapshots for evidence of memory corruption
 * We can also search for evidence of type confusion, which happens when pointers of different types point to the same memory area.
-* We can search for use-after-free hazards, when objects on the heap or in other threads' stacks point to an object om the current thread's stack
+* We can search for use-after-free hazards, when objects on the heap or in other threads' stacks point to an object on the current thread's stack
 * We can define our own methods to implement checks for invariants, even if the standard does not provide them

 I see plenty of potential when combined with another feature that is also not commonly implemented despite being technically feasible: